Flag of Italy: The flag in museums

-National flags similar to the flag of Italy
+Similar national flags

 The Italian national flag belongs to the family of flags derived from the French tricolour, with all the meanings attached, as mentioned, to the ideals of the French Revolution.

 Due to the common arrangement of the colours, at first sight, it seems that the only difference between the Italian and the Mexican flag is only the coat of arms of Mexico present in the latter; in reality the Italian tricolour uses lighter shades of green and red, and has different proportions than the Mexican flag—those of the Italian flag are equal to 2:3, while the proportions of the Mexican flag are 4:7.
 The similarity between the two flags posed a serious problem in maritime transport, given that originally the Mexican mercantile flag was devoid of arms and therefore was consequently identical to the Italian Republican tricolour of 1946; to obviate the inconvenience, at the request of the International Maritime Organization, both Italy and Mexico adopted naval flags with different crests.

-Also due to the Italian layout, the Italian flag is also quite similar to the flag of Ireland, with the exception of orange instead of red (although the shades used for the two colours are very similar) and proportions (2:3 against 1:2).
+Also due to the Italian layout, the Italian flag is also quite similar to the flag of Ireland, with the exception of orange instead of red (although the shades used for these two colours are very similar) and proportions (2:3 against 1:2).

 The Hungarian flag has the same colours as the Italian one, but on the Magyar banner the red, white and green tricolour is arranged horizontally.
 Another banner chromatically similar to the Italian one is the flag of Bulgaria; similarly to the Hungarian flag, the Bulgarian banner has the white, green and red tricolour (starting from the top) in horizontal stripes, and therefore also in this case there is no confusion with the Italian tricolour.

 Similar to the Hungarian banner is the flag of Iran, but green and red are reversed.
 In the flag of Madagascar green and red are in horizontal bands while white is in vertical band.
-The flag of Oman is similar to the Bulgarian banner, while the flag of Tajikistan is similar to the Hungarian banner.
+The flag of Oman is similar to the Bulgarian banner, but the green and red colors are reversed (the flag of Oman may also be similar to the flag of Hungary, but the red and white colors are reversed), while the flag of Tajikistan is similar to the Hungarian banner.

 Finally, they present other combinations of the three colours, the flags of Madagascar, Suriname, and Burundi.
 The flag of Suriname has a very specific composition of horizontal tricolor bands: the central red band (loaded with a gold star) and flanked by white and green bands.
 The flag of Burundi instead has a white Saint Andrew's Cross that divides the cloth into four triangular sections, the upper and lower ones red and the lateral ones green.